RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![sso]({% image_path rhsso_roles_create.png %})

-Next let's update the password policy for our _authuser_/
+Next let's update the password policy for our _authuser_.

 Go to **Users** menu on the left side menu then click on **View all users**.